-(1) In addition to complying with the provisions of 31A-23a-402 and R590-130, Rules Governing Advertisements of Insurance, advertisement by title insurers, agencies or producers must comply with the following:
+(1) In addition to complying with the provisions of 31A-23a-402 and R590-130, Rules Governing Advertisements of Insurance, advertisement by title producers must comply with the following:

 (a) the advertisement must be purely self-promotional; and

-(b) advertisement in official trade association publications are permissible as long as any title insurer, agency or producer has an equal opportunity to advertise in the publication and at the standard rates other advertisers in the publication are charged.
+(b) advertisement in official trade association publications are permissible as long as any title producer has an equal opportunity to advertise in the publication and at the standard rates other advertisers in the publication are charged.

-(2) A title insurer, agency or producer may donate time to serve on a trade association committee and may also serve as an officer for the trade association.
+(3) A title producer may donate time to serve on a trade association committee and may also serve as an officer for the trade association.

-(3) A title insurer, agency or producer may have two self-promotional open houses per calendar year for each of its owned or occupied facilities, including branch offices.
-The title insurer, agency or producer may not expend more than $15 per guest per open house.
-The open house may take place on or off the title insurer's, agency's or producer's premises but may not take place on a client's premises.
+(4) A title producer may have two self-promotional open houses per calendar year for each of its owned or occupied facilities, including branch offices.
+The title producer may not expend more than $15 per guest per open house.
+The expenditures per guest may not be in the form of a gift, gift certificate, or coupons.
+The open house may take place on or off the title producer's premises but may not take place on a client's premises.